 The more universally available one is to use the Adobe reader.
 With the PDF file open, select File > Properties.
 In the Document Properties window that opens, click the Fonts tab.
 If the font has been embedded, it will be noted in parentheses following the name of the font.
 The following screen shots show the font tab for two PDF files from the same MS Word document.
 In the first image, not all of the fonts have been embedded, while in the second all fonts have been embedded.

 In Ubuntu, the utility pdffonts can be used used from a terminal window.

 pdffonts <name of PDF file>

-The following is an example of when only some of the fonts are embedded:
+The following is an example of the output when only some of the fonts are embedded:

 The emb column tells you if the font is embedded.
 Note that Courier, Times-Roman, and Helvetica are all no, while the others are all yes.

-Compare this with the following example where all fonts are embedded.
+Compare this with the following example, in which all fonts are embedded.

 name type emb sub uni object ID ------------------------------------ ----------------- --- --- --- --------- VNZQXL+CourierNew TrueType yes yes no 13 0 DMCZLT+Garamond TrueType yes yes no 15 0 PGUGBG+Georgia TrueType yes yes no 17 0 RXNQOL+MicrosoftSansSerif TrueType yes yes no 19 0 PGUGBG+Tahoma TrueType yes yes no 21 0 RXNQOL+TimesNewRoman TrueType yes yes no 7 0 TWPWAV+TrebuchetMS TrueType yes yes no 23 0 PGUGBG+Arial TrueType yes yes no 9 0 DMCZLT+Verdana TrueType yes yes no 25 0 DMCZLT+Century TrueType yes yes no 11 0